tomerfiliba/tomerfiliba.github.io/blog/_scrap/Wizard-Toolkit.md

 we'll display a `Title` object, whose exact appearance is determined by a "style sheet".
-For instance, when we're using a color-enabled terminal, the title would be printed in bold and followed by an empty line; but if our terminal is color-blind, we'll render the text centered and followed by line of '=' marks.
-Another example is error-handling: instead of printing error message in red every time, we'll display an `Error` object; on a terminal, this would be rendered as red text, but when running over a GUI, rendering this object would pop up a message box.
+For instance, when we're using a color-enabled terminal, the title would be printed in bold and followed by an empty line; but if our terminal is color-blind, we'll render the text centered and surrounded by `=` marks.
+Another example is error-handling: instead of printing error message in red every time, we'll display an `Error` object; on a terminal, this would be rendered as red text, but when running in a GUI, rendering this object would pop up a message box.
 I'm going to ignore this for the rest of this post, as this is really a solved issue.

 Now let's get to expressing wizards, or more generally, *dialogs*.
 A dialog is a "container object"